Components of the Internship Program

 Walk-in Initial Consultation/Crisis Consultation: Same day appointment for students who are in distress or experiencing a mental health emergency.

-Case Management appointments support clients with getting connected to off-campus support.
-Appointments are typically 30 minutes but can be longer depending on assessment and treatment planning required to support the client.
+Case Management: Case Management appointments support clients with getting connected to off-campus support.
+Appointments are typically 30 minutes but can be longer depending on assessment and treatment planning required to support the student.